hiranp/advent-of-code/README.md

 # Kotlin

-Using the {Advent of Code Kotlin Template)[https://github.com/kotlin-hands-on/advent-of-code-kotlin-template] delivered by JetBrains.
+Using the (Advent of Code Kotlin Template)[https://github.com/kotlin-hands-on/advent-of-code-kotlin-template] delivered by JetBrains.

 ## Puzzles list